banool/lectureDL/README.md

 ### Pre-installation steps
 - Make sure you have Chrome installed and updated.
-- Get the latest Chromedriver for your system from [here.](https://sites.google.com/a/chromium.org/chromedriver/downloads) You might have to modify the code to point to this Chromedriver.
-For some easy instructions:
+- Get the latest Chromedriver for your system from [here.](https://sites.google.com/a/chromium.org/chromedriver/downloads) For some easy instructions:
-    - Download Chromedriver and drag it into this folder.
+    - Download Chromedriver, unzip it, and drag the contents into this folder.
+It should just be a single binary file.
-    - Go to `setting_base.py` and change the value for `'driver_relative_path'` to the name of your chromedriver download (probably just `chromedriver` by default).
+    - If your download isn't called `chromedriver`, you'll have to go to `setting_base.py` and change the value for `'driver_relative_path'` to the name of your chromedriver download.
-    - If you put it in the `ChromeDriver` folder, you'll need to make this value `ChromeDriver/chromedriver` instead.
     - In the future you might need to download a new Chromedriver, so make sure you keep track of which is which (perhaps by renaming it to `chromedriver <version>`, like `chromedriver2.32`).
 - Edit the settings, see the **Configuration** section.
 Or just delete `settings.py` and let it ask you for the information that it needs.
 - Make sure your clock is correct.
-If it is the wrong date, the script will crash.
+If it's the wrong date, the script will crash.

 ### MacOS
 Prerequsities: